-It probably seems like I’m “a day late and a dollar short,” with a post about Ireland’s economic disaster days after the New York Times story about the high cost of austerity measures in Ireland echoed all the progressive blogosphere.
+It probably seems like I’m “a day late and a dollar short,” with a post about Ireland’s economic disaster days after the New York Times story about the high cost of austerity measures in Ireland echoed all over the progressive blogosphere.
 But I’m not.
 It just took me a few days to recover from the intense deja-vu.

 See, back in April, the Heritage Foundation ranked Ireland #5 in its “economic freedom” index for 2010.
 That, of course, warranted some investigation.

 I can’t claim to have known much about Ireland or it’s economy at the time.
 But a few days of research was enough to paint a disturbingly familiar picture, as the causes and impacts of Ireland’s economic crisis and America’s are pretty much the same.

 “Sharp economic adjustments” must be another way of saying what every estimation of the Irish economy states outright: that after the bubble-burst heard ’round the world happened in 2008 — as housing bubbles popped worldwide — Ireland was among the hardest hit.
 The “openness and flexibility” that made it one of the high-fliers of the boom period came at a high price, causing it to hit the ground harder than other countries.
 And the damage from that crash may be permanent.